barbarer/py4e-int/_sources/objects/group-classes.rst

 * Create new methods

 Look the code below.
 It defines a class.  it also declares *methods* which are functions that are defined inside of a class.
-One of the methods is automatically called when a new object is created by the class.
+One of the methods is automatically called everytime a new object is created by the class.
 One of the methods is automatically called when you print an object of the class.